This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 Moms, I know that you can relate to this one.
 As soon as you get your kids all dressed in their gear, suddenly someone is too hot, another kid is too cold, and inevitably one of your children will want a snack.

-Carrying a backpack with you throughout the ski day can be a lifesaver especially during spring skiing when the conditions can change so quickly.
-Carry an extra lightweight layer for each family member in your pack, several snacks that the kids will love, and a stick of sunscreen and some chapstick with SPF. if you have a child who is extra prone to playing with snow throughout the day it also may be wise to carry an extra set of gloves in case their gloves start to get soaked with water.
+Carrying a backpack with you throughout the ski day can be a lifesaver, especially during spring skiing when the conditions can change so quickly.
+Carry an extra lightweight layer for each family member in your pack, several snacks that the kids will love, a stick of sunscreen, and some chapstick with SPF.
+If you have a child who is extra prone to playing with snow throughout the day it also may be wise to carry an extra set of gloves in case their gloves start to get soaked with water.

 Go ski tailgating

 Ski resort tailgating is one of the best parts of spring skiing.
 Around 11 a.m. the atmosphere in the parking lot will start to change.
 The smell of barbecues will start to fill the air, music will start coming from the back of everyone’s car, on what was once just a parking lot is now a tailgate party scene.

 Instead of heading to the lodge for your family ski lunch, embrace the ski tailgating scene and plan ahead so that you can join in the festivities (and save a ton on resort food prices).
 While you don’t necessarily have to bring your own grill or put together a massive lunch spread, simply eating lunch at your car and enjoying the tailgating atmosphere is sure to delight your kids on your spring ski trip.